sonjaschnik/FinancialDataAnalytics/README.md

 **stage + commit + push = submit!**

-If this doesn’t make much sense to you now, don't worry.
+If this doesn’t make much sense to you now, don’t worry.
 We will discuss how to use Git and GitHub extensively, and you will have tutorial sessions for additional guidance.

 ### Deadlines

-* Homework assignments: deadlines are communicated on GitHub Classroom and under "Important link" above.
+* Homework assignments: deadlines are communicated via GitHub Classroom and listed under “Important links” above.
-* Case studies: deadlines will be announced with the case description.
+* Case studies: deadlines are announced with the respective case descriptions.

-The deadlines for all deliverables are tracked through their commit timestamps, no emails necessary.
-We will talk more about this later.
+The deadlines for all deliverables are tracked using commit timestamps (Git); no emails are necessary.
+We will discuss this in more detail later.

 ## Use of AI